 Professional Affiliations & Teaching

 Jack was named a Fellow of the National Contract Management Association (NCMA) in honor of his contributions to the field of public contracting.
-He also earned the designations of NCMA Certified Commercial Contracts Manager (CCCM) and Certified Federal Contracts Manager (CFCM).
+He was awarded the designations of NCMA Certified Commercial Contracts Manager (CCCM) and Certified Federal Contracts Manager (CFCM).
 He also served on the Board of Directors of the San Diego Chapter of NCMA.

 Jack served as a member of the Advisory Board for San Diego State University Contract Management certificate program.
-He taught three contract-related courses in the program.
+He taught three contract-related courses for SDSU.
 He also taught courses for the paralegal program at the University of California, San Diego.

 Jack was also a member of the Defense Acquisition University Alumni Association.